 Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States

 The information in the brief version is excerpted directly from the full-text guidelines.
 The brief version is a compilation of the tables and boxed recommendations.

 Darunavir (Prezista, DRV)

-Darunavir was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-A dose-related increase in the incidence of hepatocellular adenomas and carcinomas was observed in both male and female mice and rats as well as an increase in thyroid follicular cell adenomas in male rats.
+DRV was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
+A dose-related increase in the incidence of hepatocellular adenomas and carcinomas was observed in both male and female mice and rats, as well as an increase in thyroid follicular cell adenomas in male rats.
 The observed hepatocellular findings in rodents are considered to be of limited relevance to humans.
-Repeated administration of darunavir to rats caused hepatic microsomal enzyme induction and increased thyroid hormone elimination, which predispose rats, but not humans, to thyroid neoplasms.
-At the highest tested doses, the systemic exposures to darunavir (based on area under the curve) were between 0.4- and 0.7-fold (mice) and 0.7- and 1-fold (rats) those observed in humans at the recommended therapeutic doses (600/100 mg twice daily or 800/100 mg/day).1
+Repeated administration of DRV to rats caused hepatic microsomal enzyme induction and increased thyroid hormone elimination; this predisposes rats, but not humans, to thyroid neoplasms.
+At the highest tested doses, the systemic exposures to DRV (based on area under the curve [AUC]) were between 0.4-fold and 0.7-fold (in mice) and 0.7-fold and one-fold (in rats) the exposures observed in humans who received the recommended therapeutic doses of DRV/ritonavir (DRV/r) 600 mg/100 mg twice daily or DRV/r 800 mg/100 mg daily.1

-No effects on fertility and early embryonic development were seen with darunavir in rats.1
+No effects on fertility and early embryonic development were seen in rats that received DRV.1

 Teratogenicity/Adverse Pregnancy Outcomes